django-cms/django-cms/docs/how_to/01-placeholders.rst

     - This allows for models (such as django CMS Alias) which do not have a user-facing view to still contain placeholders.
-    - It, however, requires the registration of frontend-editable models with django CMS.
+    - However, it requires the registration of frontend-editable models with django CMS.
     - Also, views need to tell the toolbar if they contain a frontend-editable model.